Buying real estate in South Korea?

 Sources: Global Property Guide, Statista, Data Forge, Fannie Mae, MK Real Estate

-8) Incheon's rental yields will remain stable thanks to its booming logistics industry
+8) Incheon’s rental yields will remain stable with the growth of its logistics industry

 Incheon is becoming a major player in the logistics industry, which is great news for property investors.